SavioFengGit/Create-Data-Export-Chronicle-SIEM-Google-Security-Operations/README.md

 # Create-Data-Export-Chronicle-SIEM-Google-Security-Operations
-Create a data export with the Chronicle Post API.
+Let's see how to create a data export with the Chronicle Post API.
+The cloud function backs up the SIEM data (12 months)

 # Pre-requisites